OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 - TCP streams beyond stream.reassembly.depth
 - encrypted streams after the key exchange
+- If a ``bpf-filter`` is set, packets that don't match the filter will not be logged

 It is possible to do conditional pcap logging by using the `conditional` option in the pcap-log section.
 By default the variable is set to `all`